-Alternatively, there is a non-surgical Bariatric procedure, known as the Gastric Balloon.
-This involves an inflatable device being temporarily inserted into the stomach via endoscopic placement.
-The balloon or balloons obstruct a sizable area of the stomach, thus reducing the amount of food it can contain at any one time and thus leading to eventual weight loss.
+There is a non-surgical Bariatric procedure, known as the Gastric Balloon.
+This involves an inflatable device that is temporarily inserted into the stomach via endoscopic placement.
+A sizable area of the stomach is obstructed by the balloon or balloons, thus reducing the amount of food it can contain at any one time, leading to eventual weight loss.
 The balloons are usually removed after 6 or 12 months.

 If you cannot or do not want to undergo any surgery or medical procedure, you may be able to work with a doctor who is experienced in treating extreme obesity and a dietician as the alternative.
 They may recommend you to change your diet, adding physical activity, and prescribe medications.